 If you do not see an item listed above, we may not be able to recycle it here at Luther.
 Some commonly recycled items that we are UNABLE to process include glass, styrofoam, laminated paper, compostable utensils and bowls, wrapping paper, plastic wrapping, and saran wrap.

 Luther has a variety of options to handle E-Waste generated on campus.
 Call the Library Help Desk to recycle or reuse Luther-owned computers and other electronic equipment that you no longer need.
-Rechargeable batteries, empty printer cartridges, and CFL bulbs can be deposited in the Office Supplies Reuse Station in Valders 364.
+Rechargeable batteries can be deposited in the Office Supplies Reuse Station in Valders 364.
 Look for the clearly marked boxes placed on the shelves to the right of the door.
-Printer cartridges can also be recycled in the Document Center.
+Printer cartridges can be recycled in the Document Center.
 Alkaline batteries are not accepted at Luther or at the Winneshiek County Recycling Center.

 While most styrofoam cannot be recycled, packing peanuts and other packaging materials are collected in the hallway in Sampson Hoffland leading to the loading dock.
 These materials are then brought to local businesses that are able to reuse the packing peanuts.